iOS: How to find the serial number, IMEI, MEID, CDN, and ICCID number

 Remove the SIM tray.
 The serial number and IMEI will be printed on the SIM tray as shown below.

 When an iPhone 4s is activated on a CDMA carrier, the SIM tray displays both the MEID and the IMEI number as 15 digits.
 The MEID number uses the first 14 digits, disregarding the last digit, and the IMEI number uses all 15 digits.

 Your original iPhone serial number and IMEI are engraved on the back metal case as shown:

-Here's how to find the serial number when you are able to connect your device to your computer.
+You can find the serial number when you connect your device to your computer:

 - Connect your device and open iTunes.

 - Click the Device button in the upper-right corner.
 (If viewing the iTunes Store, click the Library button in the upper-right corner first.)
 If you don't see your device, choose Hide Sidebar from the View menu.